State defense force: Uniforms

 As a general rule, state defense forces wear standard U.S. military uniforms with insignia closely matching those of their federal counterparts.
-SDF units generally wear red name tags on service uniforms (as specifically prescribed by AR 670-1 for SDF units when adopting the Army Service Uniform or Battle Dress Uniform (BDU), and name tapes on Army Combat Uniform (ACU) or BDU uniforms use the state defense force name or state name rather than "U.S. Army."
+SDF units generally wear red name tags on service uniforms (as specifically prescribed by AR 670–1, chapter 2–7, paragraph k and chapter 23–8, paragraph c) for SDF units when adopting the Army Service Uniform or Battle Dress Uniform (BDU), and name tapes on Army Combat Uniforms (ACU) or BDUs use the state defense force name or state name rather than "U.S. Army."
 Standard U.S. Army branch insignia are often used or a unique "state guard" branch insignia consisting of a crossed musket and sword is alternatively used.

 Where berets are worn, some state defense forces use a beret flash similar to the one the U.S. Army uses, but in bright red thread instead of the Army's blue.
 Other states have beret flashes that are often based on their state flag.

 Uniforms vary from state to state and tend to have only subtle differences.
 For example, the Texas State Guard wears standard U.S. Army camouflage uniforms, a state guard unit patch, and the "U.S. Army" name tape replaced with one reading "Texas State Guard."
-Similarly, the California State Military Reserve wears a uniform identical to their National Guard counterparts except for the unit patch, beret flash, and the "California" name tape.
+Similarly, the California State Guard wears a uniform identical to their National Guard counterparts except for the unit patch, beret flash, and the "California" name tape.
 Outer garments such as a Gore-Tex jacket have a subdued "CA" beneath the rank insignia.
 A similar pattern can be found in the New York Guard.
 The Georgia State Defense Force often works in tandem with and support of federal troops.
-The Georgia State Defense Force wears the OCP pattern of the ACU with a unique Georgia SDF red flash on the U.S. Army's black beret and "Georgia" in place of the "U.S. Army" uniform name tape.
-The Tennessee State Guard and Alabama State Defense Force can wear either BDU's or the "tactical response uniform" (TRU) in the Woodland pattern but whose cut and accouterments match the ACU but cannot mix pieces.
-The Alabama State Defense Force has also recently introduced a new "Standard Service Uniform" composed of a blue "tactical" shirt, and khaki "tactical" pants.
+The Georgia State Defense Force wears the OCP pattern of the ACU with a standard SDF red flash on the army black beret and "Georgia" in place of the "U.S. Army" uniform name tape.